If you’ve ever wondered why we kiss under the mistletoe and how the plant got that strange name, well, wonder no more.

 - Poinsettias Are Not Poisonous

 - According to Norse legend, when the god Baldur and his mother both had a dream concerning his death, his mother Frigga made nearly all things on Earth, both living and dead, promise to never harm her son.
 She extracted this promise from all things except mistletoe, which she felt was too young to make such a promise.
 At this point, one of the god’s new pastimes was to throw various objects that would normally kill a person or god at Baldur, which would all bounce off without harming him.
 The god Loki then tricked Baldur’s blind brother into throwing a small spear with the tip made from a mistletoe twig at Baldur, killing him.
 Baldur’s brother was then killed for this act by the gods.
 Eventually, it was discovered that Loki had been behind the whole thing and he was tied down with a serpent over him that would drip venom on his face, which had an acidic effect.
 His wife then would sit over him and stop the venom from dripping on his face by collecting it in a bowl.
-When the bowl was filled and she had to empty it, inevitably some of the venom would drip on his face, thus causing earthquakes according to their legend (one wonders why she didn’t just have two bowls).
+When the bowl was filled and she had to empty it, inevitably some of the venom would drip on his face causing him to thrash about, thus resulting in earthquakes according to their legend.
 Frigga’s tears over her fallen son were then said to be where the white berries on mistletoe come from.

 Expand for References: